Biography

 In 1996 they were signed to a label and released The Fourth World, their only commercially available album.
 It did poorly on the charts, however, and after recording Stagg Street Recordings in 1999, the band changed their name to Maroon 5.
 They would later find success with the album Songs About Jane and the albums that followed.

-Formed in Los Angeles, California, the heavily alternative rock and power pop influenced group consisted of Adam Levine (vocals/guitar), Jesse Carmichael (guitar), Mickey Madden (bass) and Ryan Dusick (drums).
+Formed in Los Angeles, California, the heavily and influenced group consisted of Adam Levine (vocals/guitar), Jesse Carmichael (guitar), Mickey Madden (bass) and Ryan Dusick (drums).
 That would be Maroon 5's original line-up, with the addition of guitarist and songwriter James Valentine.

-The members of Kara's Flowers had been friends since attending junior high school in Los Angeles, California at Brentwood School when, in 1995, they formed a grunge band named for a girl they sneaked flowers to on her birthday.
+The members of Kara's Flowers had been friends since attending junior high school in Los Angeles, California at Brentwood School when, in 1995, they formed a band named for a girl they sneaked flowers to on her birthday.
 They played their first gig on September 16, 1995, at the 'Whisky A Go-Go'.
-Perhaps as a sign of the smooth pop rock and rnb sounds that the group would later take in as Maroon 5, Kara's Flowers evolved to more and more of a modern rock and power pop sound as it played on.
+Perhaps as a sign of the and sounds that the group would later take in as Maroon 5, Kara's Flowers evolved to more and more of a and sound as it played on.